 Note: All of these descriptions are taken directly from the AG Wine app.

+All of these profiles are drawn from our wine app for the iPhone and iPad.
 Click to buy AG Wine or search ‘agwine’ on iTunes.